 Expert Tips

-- Don’t be tempted to shorten the infusing time.
-It is vital to let the spices impart their flavour by resting them in the syrup for the full 2 hours.
+- Don't be tempted to shorten the infusing time.
+Allowing the spices to steep in the syrup for the full 2 hours (or longer) is essential for developing a deep and full flavour.

-- Feel free to vary the spices according to your own taste preferences.
+- Adjust the spices according to your own taste preferences:

-- Strain through a nutbag, filter cup or muslin cloth to remove all traces of spice from the syrup.
+- You must strain this syrup: Use a nutbag, filter cup or muslin cloth to remove all traces of spice from the syrup.

 Frequently asked questions